Chocolate Muffins With White Chocolate Chips

 Substitution

-• Baking Powder: Remember NOT to replace the baking powder with baking soda.
+• Baking Powder: Remember NOT to replace it with baking soda.

 • Milk: You can replace sour cream with buttermilk or a mix of yogurt and milk.

-• Sweetener: You can use maple syrup, light treacle, or runny honey to substitute the golden syrup.
+• Sweetener: You can use maple syrup, light treacle, or runny honey as a substitute for golden syrup.

 • Coconut Oil: Use melted coconut oil instead of butter for a dairy-free option with a hint of coconut flavor.

-• Coconut Sugar: Substitute with coconut sugar for a lower glycemic index alternative.
+• Coconut Sugar: Substitute coconut sugar for a lower-glycemic-index alternative.

 Recipe Variations